Danko-Lab/proseq2.0/README.md

 + mapping reads to a reference genome (BWA)
 + converting BAM files into bedGraph and BigWig formats (kentsource).
 When converting to bedGraph and BigWig, the pipeline only report the 5’ end position of the reads after UMI/adapter removal.
 For pair-end sequencing, user can choose to report the 5’ end of R1 or R2 reads.

-To run our pipeline users must first download the pipeline files and install dependencies indicated in the README.md.
+To run our pipeline users must first download the pipeline files and install dependencies indicated in this README.md.
 In addition, user need to provide a path to a BWA index file and the path to the chromInfo file for the genome of choice.
 After running this pipeline, users should have processed data files in the specified output directory.

 ## Dependencies: